yunan77/FitThinDisk/README.md

 # FitThinDisk
 `FitThinDisk` is a Python program to fit the spectral line cubes with a geometrically thin disk model.
 By giving the spectral line cubes in FITS format, it minimizes the value of &chi;<sup>2</sup> between model and data, and generate the model cube in FITS format.
 The input cubes must be three dimensional and the spectral axes should be in velocity instead of frequency.

 There are 7 parameters can be fit by this program.
-In the initial file `params.ini`, users can choose which parameters they want to fit by setting variatoin and determine the bounds of the parameters.
+In the initial file `params.ini`, users can choose which parameters they want to fit by setting variation and can determine the bounds of the parameters.

 ## Model Parameters
 ### Fixed Parameters